-When parties enter into either a divorce, child custody proceeding or modification of a prior court order the Court which has jurisdiction over the case will weigh whether or not to place a geographic restriction on the residence of the children.
+When parties enter into either a divorce, child custody proceeding, or modification of a prior court order, the Court, which has jurisdiction over the case, will weigh whether or not to place a geographic restriction on the children's residence.

 What does a Typical Geographic Restriction Look Like?

-Of course, the parties can come to their own agreement without the Court being involved and they can choose whether or not to place a geographic restriction upon themselves.
+Of course, the parties can come to their agreement without the Court being involved, and they can choose whether or not to place a geographic restriction upon themselves.

-For those situations that do require the Court to become involved all that is required for a restriction to be set up is for one party to request it.
+For those situations that require the Court to become involved, all required for a restriction to be set up is for one party to request it.

 Why are Geographic Restrictions Ordered?

-Reason being is that the Court wants to encourage the parties to live close to one another to best facilitate the opportunity for the parents to “co-parent” with one another and to lessen the transportation burden on both parties.
+The reason is that the Court wants to encourage the parties to live close to one another to facilitate the parents' opportunity to “co-parent” with one another and lessen the transportation burden on both parties.